Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 ## Connecting

-When starting a client, the `NetworkManager` uses the IP and the Port provided in your `Transport` component for connecting.
+When Starting a Client, the `NetworkManager` uses the IP and the Port provided in your `Transport` component for connecting.
 While you can set the IP address in the editor, many times you might want to be able to set the IP address and port during runtime.

 The below examples use [Unity Transport](../../../transport/current/about) to show a few ways you can gain access to the `UnityTransport` component via the `NetworkManager.Singleton` to configure your project's network settings programmatically: